Small-time expansions for local jump-diffusion models with infinite jump activity: Probabilistic tools

-As a direct corollary of the above proposition, we have the following {estimate for the tail probability of the} small-jump component $\{X_{t}(\varepsilon,\emptyset,x)\}_{t\geq{}}$ of $X$ defined in (\ref{SE2}). {We also provide a related estimate for the tail probability of $\exp(\left|X_{t}(\varepsilon,\emptyset,x)\right|)$, which will be needed for the asymptotic result of option prices discussed in Section \ref{FirstOptPriceSect} below.}
+Now take {$C=2pS$ and $\lambda=|\log t|/2S$}, the claimed result follows.}} \end{pf} As a direct corollary of the previous proposition, we have the following {estimate for the tail probability of the} small-jump component $\{X_{t}(\varepsilon,\varnothing,x)\}_{t\geq{}}$ of $X$ defined in (\ref{SE2}). {We also provide a related estimate for the tail probability of $\exp(\llvert X_{t}(\varepsilon,\varnothing,x)\rrvert )$, which will be needed for the asymptotic result of option prices discussed in Section~\ref{FirstOptPriceSect} below.}